wp-plugins/terribl/readme.txt

 2. This is a screen shot of the Admin Menu with some example stats.

 == Changelog ==

+= 1.1.12.21 =
+* Minor cosmetic changes to the stats pages.
+* Removed the Google SSL search result accomodations that never really fixed anything.

 = 1.1.12.20 =
 * Fixed the widget to use the new field aliases that were changed in the last release.